 (a) a computer game is reclassified under section 39 of the Commonwealth Act; or

-(b) the Board revokes a classification or consumer advice for a computer game under section 22B(3) of that Act,
+(b) the Board revokes a classification or consumer advice for a computer game under section 22B(3) of that Act; or

+(c) the Board revokes a classification for a computer game under section 22CH(1) of that Act and classifies it under section 22CH(4) of that Act,

 display of the determined markings and consumer advice applicable to the computer game before that reclassification or revocation is sufficient compliance with this section for a period of 30 days after the decision to reclassify or revoke takes effect.

-[Section 86 amended by No. 30 of 2003 s.
-13 and 41(2).]
+[Section 86 amended: No. 30 of 2003 s.
+13 and 41(2); No. 36 of 2016 s.
+14.]

 87. Unclassified or RC computer games not to be kept where classified computer games are sold etc.